 A surprising start to the sport you could say.
 Which first really became big in South America, especially among the Mexican elite and in Argentina.
 From there the ball blew across the ocean towards Spain.
 Padel was introduced in 1970 via the Spanish royal family and has since grown to become the country’s second most popular sport, after, of course, football.

 Padel is similar to tennis and squash, isn’t it?
 Yes that’s right!
 Only a padel court is smaller than a tennis court (20 by 10 meters) and padel has no walls (as with squash) but a fence of glass and fencing.
 Each court, separated by a net, is divided into two service courts and a back court.
 Padel is always played with four people.
 This often results in surprising new friendships.

 The rules of padel are very similar to those of tennis, so the ball must also be hit over the net and into the opponent’s box.
 However, you serve underhand, where the ball has to bounce behind the service line before you serve.
-A big difference is that after the bounce you can let the ball hit the wall or wall and only then have to hit it back.
+A big difference is that after the bounce you can let the ball hit the wall and only then have to hit it back.
 This is also allowed through the wall and often results in surprising rallies.

 Point scoring is the same as tennis, meaning that the game comes very naturally to anyone with some familiarity with tennis!